Creatide/Text-Generator-LSTM/README.md

 # Use TensorBoard

 To use TensorBoard, simply set the `USE_TENSORBOARD` flag to `True` in the `constants.py` file.
-This will save metrics data from the training process to a `logs/` folder, which you can then visualize in TensorBoard.
+This will save metrics data from the training process to a `debug` folder, which you can then visualize in TensorBoard.
 To launch TensorBoard and view your training progress, navigate to the project root directory and run the following command:
 ```
 tensorboard --logdir=./debug
 ```